 Mode 3: ,, and .

 Since the PTEOF model is linear, the principle of superposition will be used as final step to obtain the final solution.
+Note that, in general, there is a fourth mode of loading corresponding to deviatoric far field stress, which is neglected here but can be useful as a future investigation.

 3.2 Solution to the fully coupled diffusion equations

 The solution method starts with obtaining a general solution of the fully coupled diffusion equations (Eq.
 (9) and Eq.
 (10)).
 Note that the plane-strain assumption will lead to the conclusion that fluid and thermal transport will be only directed along the radial direction in the cylindrical coordinates system.
 Then, the first step is to eliminate and in the diffusion equations by substituting the constitute equation (Eq.
-(4)), this results in a new form of coupled diffusion equations
+(4)).
+This results in a new form of coupled diffusion equations

 , (11)